Informal Guide to Moving to Tuscaloosa

 Alabama State ID or Driver’s license

 You are required to get an Alabama ID within a certain time frame of your arrival in Tuscaloosa.
-This can either be an Alabama Driver’s license or a non-driver’s state ID.
-For more details, please visit the ISC website and
+This can either be an Alabama driver’s license or a non-driver’s state ID.
+For more details, please visit the Capstone International Center’s website and the following:

-Please refer to the ISC website on information about obtaining a driver’s license:
+Please refer to the CIC website for information about obtaining a driver’s license.

 Visa Information

-The following page has information on preparing for interviews and discusses possible field-related visa delays for administrative processing – http://international.ua.edu/isss/future-new-students/applying-for-a-student-visa/.
+The following page has information on preparing for interviews and possible field-related visa delays for administrative processing.

 Information for International Students